hearthforpc-oss/Hearth/README.md

 ---

 ## Supported Games

+**Verified working:**
 - Icarus
 - Valheim
 - Terraria
 - Terraria (tModLoader)
 - Core Keeper
 - Enshrouded

+**In the app — community testing needed:**
 - Sons of the Forest
+- 7 Days to Die
+- The Forest
+- Grounded
+- Astroneer
+- V Rising
+- Don't Starve Together
+- Stardew Valley

+If you test one of the unverified games and it works, let us know in the GitHub issues tab so we can mark it verified.

 ---